Author Spotlight – Sam Skyborne

 We spoke to Sam Skyborne about her books and her writing plans for the future.

 (a) Tell us something interesting about your last published book.

-RISK: Three crime fighting women risk all for love, lust and justice” is a stand alone coming out story, which I originally wrote as a web series teaser for the Toni Mendez series.
-This series is more of a collection rather than an typical series as each book, although it features Toni and is set in Toni’s world, does not fall specifically into any one genre.
+RISK: Three crime fighting women risk all for love, lust and justice is a stand alone coming out story, which I originally wrote as a web series teaser for the Toni Mendez series.
+This series is more of a collection rather than a typical series as each book, although it features Toni and is set in Toni’s world, does not fall specifically into any one genre.
 The first novel in this collection will be published later in 2018.